Bylaws of the Young Republican Federation of Virginia

 Section 4.
 Terms of Office

-A. Officers shall be elected to serve for two (2) years or until their successors are elected.
+- All Elected Officers of the Federation shall be elected to serve for two years or until their successors are elected.

-D. Chairman, State Central Representatives and National Committeeman and National Committeewoman may serve no more than three (3) consecutive terms in one (1) position and no individual may hold more than one office concurrently.
+- Chairman, State Central Representatives, National Committeeman, and National Committeewoman may not hold more than one office concurrently.

 Section 5.
 Qualification to Hold Office

-Each Officer and District Representative shall be an Active Club Member of a Club granted a charter by the Federation, for no less than three (3) months prior to the Annual Convention date, and, in the case of District Representatives, be a legal and qualified voter under the laws of the Commonwealth of Virginia in the District from which he or she is elected.
+Each Officer shall be an Active Club Member of a Club granted a charter by the Federation, for no less than six months prior to the Annual Convention date, and, in the case of District Representatives, be a legal and qualified voter under the laws of the Commonwealth of Virginia in the District from which he or she is elected.

 Section 6.
 Vacancies